|Type of medicine||Strong opioid analgesic|

 - If you have breathing problems, such as asthma or chronic obstructive pulmonary disease (COPD).

 - If you have a problem in your bile duct.

-- If you have severe diarrhoea, or have been constipated for more than a week, or have an inflammatory bowel problem.
+- If you have been constipated for more than a week, or have an inflammatory bowel problem.

-- If you have phaeochromocytoma or any other adrenal gland problem.
+- If you have an adrenal gland problem.

-- If you have myasthenia gravis (a muscle weakness disorder).
+- If you have myasthenia gravis (a muscle weakening disorder).